 The effect of Charisma is only explained in the PHB, in natural language on the page before the Charisma chart, while the section in the DMG doesn't mention Charisma modifiers at all, strangely.
 As such, how Charisma modifiers were supposed to interact with the chart was easily missed (as I did for quite a while).
 Neither Sage Advice, the errata, or the 1995 re-release ever bothered to address the issue, perhaps an indicator as to how few people were bothering with encounter reaction by this point: between the cumbersome implementation and the general incentive to kill things, why would you?
 However, the Complete Wizard's Handbook (of all books) did contain a clarifier.
 Regardless, the table is still structurally inclined to aggression as a whole, by having any other positive effect push the result towards a Hostile result.

 Though the section at times reads as though two different sections were glued together somewhat haphazardly.
 Page 45 lists character survival as a primary criteria for XP gain, stating that "Although having a character live from game session to game session is a reward in itself, a player should also receive experience points when his character survives."
 However, page 47 then deals with survival awards again, stating "Finally, you can award points on the basis of survival.
 The amount awarded is entirely up to you.
 However, such awards should be kept small and reserved for truly momentous occasions.
 Survival is its own reward."

-The complete removal of training costs and the domain game in 3rd edition was a major shift in this direction, though the commodification of magic items in that edition somewhat compensated.
+The complete removal of training costs and the domain game in 3rd edition core was a major shift in this direction, though the commodification of magic items in that edition somewhat compensated.